W. B. Maxwell: First World War

 Though nearly 50 years old at the outbreak of the First World War, Maxwell was accepted as a lieutenant in the Royal Fusiliers and served in France until 1917.
 His military career began at a recruitment station in a building under Govett and Sons in Throgmorton Street, London.
 He was tasked with recruiting 1000 men but was successful in recruiting 1300.
 From there onwards, the battalion he helped form was sent to Colchester for training.
 Maxwell was given care of the battalion funds which related to officers, rations and weights.
 In his notebook dated 1916, he noted a list of rations and weights for soldiers and animals.
 Maxwell was promoted to Lieutenant on 3 September 1914.
 From Colchester, Maxwell continued training, moving to Andover and Salisbury Plain before being sent to the front line in 1915.
-In his autobiography, Time Gathered, under the chapter ‘Wasted Years’, Maxwell talks about his time as a Regimental Transport Officer, transporting men, equipment, bombs and machine guns to the front line, alongside food and water.
+In his autobiography, Time Gathered, under the chapter 'Wasted Years', Maxwell talks about his time as a Regimental Transport Officer, transporting men, equipment, bombs and machine guns to the front line, alongside food and water.
 He was stationed at Berles-Aux-Bois, a mile from the front line and fought in the Battle of the Somme.

 Later, Maxwell was promoted to Honorary Captain for his duties to crown and country.
-He then moved to Mametz Wood which he nicknames ‘Death Valley’.
+He then moved to Mametz Wood which he nicknames 'Death Valley'.
 In a routine transportation of equipment, a shell exploded a bomb pile which had previously been dropped off at the front line by Maxwell.
 Luckily, he reported being uninjured in the blast, without a scratch to his uniform.
 This was his first brush with death.
 His second brush with death happened in the trenches with his commanding officer.
 They hit the floor as the shell hit the trench, and the two men landed down in the dirt.
 Maxwell discusses in his autobiography how he was sure he had a hole in his back, although yet again escaped unscathed.
+He was recommended for the military cross by Major General Barnes in October 1917.

-In 1917, Maxwell’s military career came to an end when he was ordered home by his commander and friend, Reggie Barnes, on the grounds of health; as Barnes was concerned that Maxwell would not survive another winter on the western front.
+In 1917, Maxwell's military career came to an end when he was ordered home by his commander and friend, Reggie Barnes, on the grounds of health; as Barnes was concerned that Maxwell would not survive another winter on the western front.
 In 1918, Maxwell was officially out of the army.

 He served from August 1914 to 1915 in training; shortly after being sent to the western front in 1915–1917 without a break or a return to home.